Neurosurgeon Henry Marsh reflects on a career probing brains

 But very few of them ever wield their scalpels under our scalps.
 That territory is reserved for the neurosurgeons, who undertake some of the most daunting, risky, and critical operations imaginable on our brains.

-It's an area of medicine that's not that well understood, and not just because brain surgeons rarely take starring roles in TV medical dramas....
-But because the brain remains such a mysterious organ.
+It's an area of medicine that's not that well understood, because the brain itself remains such a mysterious organ.

-Dr. Henry Marsh has spent a career operating on it and he's published a memoir called "Do No Harm."
-He joined us from our London, England studio.
+Dr. Henry Marsh has spent a career operating on it, and he's published a memoir called "Do No Harm: Stories of Life, Death and Brain Surgery."
+He joined Anna Maria Tremonti from London, England in June of this year.

 This segment was produced by The Current's Liz Hoath.